 I absolutely love traveling solo and don’t tend to be a worrier-type, but I do of course take appropriate precautions and safety measures that anyone (especially women) should when jumping into a new place by yourself.
 That said, I felt perfectly secure doing this tour solo and self-guided.

 While riding, there’s always just enough civilization around (farms, campgrounds, villages, or other cyclists and pedestrians on the path) that I never felt terribly isolated.
-My accommodations were always in desirable locations, usually in villages that could define “sleepy hamlets!”
-All planning and good judgment aside, though, it was still reassuring to have an emergency hotline to the tour company….just in case.
+My accommodations were always in desirable locations, usually in villages that would be defined as “sleepy hamlets!”
+All planning and good judgment aside, though, it was still reassuring to have an emergency hotline to the tour company… just in case.

 I found people – as I tend to everywhere I travel, especially when solo – eager to help and to proudly showcase their home to a foreign visitor.
 Good example?
 A mud-covered local mountain biker heading home from the trails circled back after passing me poring over a map to ask if he could help me find my way.